One in six Canadians suffers from hay fever, and asthma rates are on the rise too, growing by 50% every decade.

-If you’re one of those unlucky people who suffer from one of these conditions, you may be tempted to spend money on an air purifier in the search for relief.
-Our US neighbours spend over $250 million annually on air treatment units for their homes, and we’re not far behind.
+If you’re one of those unlucky people who suffer from one of these conditions, you may be tempted to spend money on an air purifier in the search of relief.
+Our US neighbours spend over $250 million annually on-air treatment units for their homes, and we’re not far behind.

-Before you open your wallet, you need to arm yourself with knowledge so you spend your money wisely.
+Before you open your wallet, you need to arm yourself with knowledge so you spend your money wisely to improve your air quality.
 But part of the problem is knowing what to buy – an air cleaner, an air purifier, or an air filter?

 Definitions and Technologies

 At the end of the day, most companies use these terms interchangeably, especially “air cleaner” and “air purifier”.
 Essentially, there isn’t much difference, except that air cleaners and air purifiers can contain one or more air filters (more on that later), but an air filter can also be used on its own.

 In fact, if you look up the definitions online you’ll pretty much see the same basic thing for each one: “a device used for trapping or removing particles or contaminants from the air”.

 What will really help you is to talk about the types of technologies that can be used by themselves or in combination with each other.

 An air filter is a mesh of some sort that can be used to screen out particles.
 The simplest 1” air filters for your furnace prevent hair and larger dust particles from getting into your furnace and reducing its efficiency.
 There’s nothing wrong with these if you don’t suffer from any allergic symptoms.
 An air filter can be in your furnace or HVAC systems or in a standalone unit.

 HEPA stands for High-Efficiency Particulate Air and is a specific filter standard that should trap 99.97% of particles 0.03 microns or larger.
 This type of air filter is much finer, and will trap smaller particles like pollen spores and some bacteria, but will not trap gasses.